 Sunday Morning Program

-Join us for a traditional liturgy service and 2 periods of zazen (meditation), followed by a dharma talk streamed live from Zen Mountain Monastery.
-Those attending for the first time will be given beginning instruction in zazen and a brief orientation to zen practice.
+Join for a traditional liturgy service and 2 periods of zazen (meditation), followed by a dharma talk streamed live from Zen Mountain Monastery.

 Registration is not required.
 Please double check out studio calendar link above to confirm there is no change to to the usual schedule.